BitsOfPraneet/habit-tracker/README.md

 * **User-Defined Habit Types:** Support different types of habits (e.g., quantifiable "drink X glasses of water" vs. binary "read book").
 * **Gamification:** Add elements like badges, points, or leaderboards to incentivize consistency.
 * **Notification Reminders:** Integrate desktop notifications to proactively remind users about their habits.

-## Contributing

-(If this were an open-source project, you'd include guidelines here.
-For a class project, you might omit or mention for future reference.)

-## License

-(Specify your project's license, e.g., MIT, Apache 2.0, or "Proprietary for Academic Use".)